Projected sensitivity of CTAO to axion-like particles from blazars with a machine learning approach: Derivation of ALP sensitivity with machine learning classifiers

 \subsection{Method}

+In general, the effects of ALP-photon conversions on gamma-ray spectra are highly nonlinear and not easily parametrized.
+The energy and amplitude at which spectral features appear depend in a nontrivial way from the morphology and intensity of the magnetic fields encountered by the ALP-photon beam along the line of sight from Earth.
+It is therefore interesting to see how non-parametric statistical methods can address this task, such as those provided by ML classification algorithms.
+A first step in this direction is to verify that a ML-based method can reproduce the results obtained by the classical likelihood-ratio test (LRT) discussed above.

-In the following we introduce our technique to derive upper limits on ALPs by using ML algorithms to classify binned gamma-ray datasets.
-After being trained with a large amount of simulated spectra, both with and without ALP effects, the classifier is supposed to learn what the most important energy bins are to distinguish between the two classes, i.e., where the spectral oscillations and/or hardening are most relevant.
+After being trained with a large amount of simulated spectra, both with and without ALP effects, a classifier is supposed to learn what the most important energy bins are to distinguish between the two classes, i.e., where the spectral oscillations and/or hardening are most relevant.
 This classification task crucially depends on the source under consideration, as well as on the ALP parameters $(m_a,\gag)$.
 Our approach was loosely inspired by that described in ref. \cite{day2020}.

 For each of our selected sources and activity states, we define a grid of classifiers over the points of the ALP parameter space described in Section \ref{sec:lr-limits}.
-The classifier corresponding to each $(m_a,\gag)$ pair is trained to distinguish between 20000 simulated datasets including ALP effects and 20000 only accounting for EBL absorption.
+The classifier corresponding to each $(m_a,\gag)$ pair is trained to distinguish between 20\,000 simulated datasets including ALP effects and 20\,000 only accounting for EBL absorption.
 The feature vector $\vb{X}$ used for training the classifiers is represented by the excess photon counts in each energy bin above background, which we assume to be already subtracted by conventional methods in the case of a real analysis.

-These counts are then normalised to the $[0,1]$ interval, so that the only relevant characteristic for classifying the spectra is their \textit{shape}, given by the intrinsic differences between adjacent bins rather than the overall number of counts.
+These counts are then normalized to the $[0,1]$ interval, so that the only relevant characteristic for classifying the spectra is their \textit{shape}, given by the intrinsic differences between adjacent bins rather than the overall number of counts.
 In order to allow for some variability in the intrinsic spectrum, avoiding to overfit the classifiers to a specific model, the training datasets are simulated by uniformly sampling values of each spectral parameter $p$ in the range $[p-\Delta p, p+\Delta p]$, according to the values reported in Table \ref{tab:spectral-params}.
 We have checked that the classifier performance only improves slightly by further increasing the number of training datasets.

-The classifiers in the grid are based on the Python implementation of the XGBoost algorithm, using the following fiducial hyperparameters: